-After living in the UAE for nearly a decade, we have discovered A LOT of things to do in Dubai.
-We’ve made countless road trips across the UAE, taken our visitors up and down towering skyscrapers, bumped across desert dunes, enjoyed delectable dining bites, thrilling theme park rides and been enthralled by traditional Emirati experiences – but how do you pick out a top 10 for Dubai?
+After living in the UAE for a decade, we have discovered A LOT of things to do in Dubai.
+We’ve made countless road trips across the UAE, taken our visitors up and down towering skyscrapers, bumped across desert dunes, enjoyed delectable dining bites and thrilling theme park rides while being enthralled by traditional Emirati experiences – but how do you pick out a top 10 for Dubai?

-Some of Dubai’s highlights are undeniably expensive but worth it.
-Others are cheesy but irresistible for the bragging rights tr the Insta moment.
+Some of Dubai’s highlights are undeniably expensive but worth it; Others are cheesy but irresistible for the bragging rights to the Insta moment.
 And many of Dubai’s most incredible attractions are completely free!

 How long will I need in Dubai?

-If you really want to “see the city” and experience the many different sides to Dubai, we think you need at least three days.
-However, if you only have a day or two on a stopover that’s OK too, there’s plenty you can squeeze in – we show you exactly how to fit in all of Dubai’s attractions to suit your interests and available time over on our itineraries page.
+If you really want to “see the city” and experience the many different sides of Dubai, we think you need at least three days.
+However, if you only have a day or two on a stopover, that’s OK too; there’s plenty you can squeeze in – we show you exactly how to fit in all of Dubai’s attractions to suit your interests and available time over on our itineraries page.

-- 80+ Fabulous things to do with kids in Dubai
+- Dubai with Family: 80+ Fabulous things to do with kids in Dubai

-- 50+ coolest indoor things to see and do in Dubai
+- Dubai In Summe: 60+ coolest indoor things to see and do in Dubai

-- Best things to do in Dubai at night
+- Dubai at Night: Best things to do in Dubai after dark

 Top 10 recommended experiences in Dubai